jon-gilbert/openscad_objects/docs/HOWTO.md

-# Section: Minimal Tooling To Add Objects To Your Model
+# Howto: Minimal Tooling To Add Objects To Your Model
 Here's the simplest set of steps to get your LibFile "object-ified".

 ## Subsection: 1.
 Pick a name